-A way of addressing the evidence scarcity and probity problem is to be clear about the quality and reliability of the evidence actually used.
+A way of addressing this problem is to be clear about the quality and reliability of the evidence used.

 One of the early adopters of standards for evidence was Pharmac (see Pharmac 2016 for the latest guidelines) which developed standards for evidence needed to support applications for medicines to be made available.
 This sort of approach is common in the field of pharmecoeconomics.
-Treasury's (2015) guidelines look for a similar consideration of the strength of evidence in their approach to cost benefit analysis, and to Regulatory Impact Statements (2013).
+Treasury (2015) look for a similar consideration of the strength of evidence in their guidelines on cost benefit analysis, and on Regulatory Impact Statements (2013).

-Both the Ministry of Justice (MoJ) and the Ministry of Social Development (MSD) have developed a methodology for categorising evidence (cited in Superu 2016).
+Both the Ministry of Justice and the Ministry of Social Development (MSD) have developed a methodology for categorising evidence (cited in Superu 2016).
 This is based on a set of criteria for assessing the strength of evidence in support of a proposal - from very strong to dubious.
 MSD's categorisation also includes identifying evidence which does not support the proposal or is harmful.